web-packages/web_touch_ripple/README.md

 # Touch Ripple For Web
-Use web components to implement simple touch ripple effects.
+Use web components to implement efficient and simple touch ripple effects.

 ## Preview
 This is preview of simplest example.